At LOIS we work on building a robust, yet flexible network infrastructure accommodating the connected systems and applications of the future.

 We have built a tool for analyzing the vulnerability of a network to many possible hazards (from small-scale failures to large disasters).

-We have a joint project the Indian Institute of Science on the Tactile Internet.
+We have a joint project on the Tactile Internet with the Indian Institute of Science.
 Our objective is to, at the end of the project, be able to shake each others hand over the Internet.

 We have focused on two aspects: (1) Together with The Things Network and KPN, we have studied the performance of LoRaWAN, and (2) we are working on SDN techniques for IoT.

 We have a vacancy for a PhD student on 5G resilience through network programmability.

 Associate professor and head of the Lab on Internet Science at Delft University of Technology.

 Keywords: Correlated network failures, network vulnerability testing, spatiotemporal resilience.

 PhD student working on low-latency techniques for the Tactile Internet.